jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

 -----

 *******************************************************************************************************************
-how to automatically make a python test driven development environment on Windows without Windows Subsystem Linux
+how to make a python test driven development environment automatically on Windows without Windows Subsystem Linux
 *******************************************************************************************************************

 You made it this far and have become the greatest programmer in the world.
 To follow `The Do Not Repeat Yourself (DRY) Principle`_, I write a program that has all the commands it took to get here, then I can use it to make a `Test Driven Development`_ Environment anytime I want and not have to remember every step of the process

-* I exit the tests in the terminal_ by pressing ``ctrl`` + ``c`` on the keyboard
+* I exit the tests in the terminal_ by pressing ``ctrl+c`` on the keyboard
 * I leave the `virtual environment`_

   .. code-block:: shell